-This policy establishes guidelines for awarding a degree posthumously to a student who has died without having fulfilled all the requirements of the degree, insuring recognition for the student while balancing the academic and institutional integrity of the degree.
+This policy establishes guidelines for awarding a degree posthumously to a student who has died without having fulfilled all the requirements of the degree, ensuring recognition for the student while balancing the academic and institutional integrity of the degree.

-Talladega College will award a degree posthumously to students who have completed at least /2 of the requirements for a degree.
+Talladega College will award a degree posthumously to students who have completed at least 50% of the requirements for a degree.
 In order to receive an undergraduate degree posthumously, an active student (enrolled within the past two major terms) must have completed 60 credit hours towards a degree at Talladega College, have at least a 2.0 GPA, and have no current disciplinary record on file.
-In order to receive a graduate degree posthumously, an active student (enrolled within the past two major terms) must have completed at least 15 credit hours, have at least a 3.0 GPA, and have no current disciplinary record on file.
 The dean of the school, the family of the deceased student, or the administrator of the estate must request the award by notifying the Registrar's Office in writing of the student's death, by email, fax, or mail.
-The Registrar's Office will take the necessary steps to determine that the requirements have been met, and obtain the final approval from the Provost and the President.
+The Registrar's Office will take the necessary steps to determine that the requirements have been met and obtain the final approval from the Provost of Academic Affairs.

 Deceased students receiving the degree posthumously will be listed in the graduation program at the commencement exercise, with a notation beside the student's name indicating that the degree is being awarded posthumously.
-If the family desires to represent the student and receive the diploma at the commencement ceremony, this arrangement must be conveyed sufficiently early enough to be included in the planning process for commencement (no later than April 1).
+If the family desires to represent the student and receive the diploma at the commencement ceremony, this arrangement must be received early enough to be included in the planning process for commencement.
 The graduation application fee will be waived for any students receiving a degree posthumously.
-Any exception to this policy may be made at the discretion of the President.
+Any exception to this policy may be made at the discretion of the Provost of Academic Affairs.